Security, Architecture, Compliance

 Data Classification Requirements

 Not all data deserves the same level of protection.
-A well-designed trust zone architecture starts with data classification:
+A well-designed trust zone architecture starts with data classification (for detailed strategies, see Data Classification and Tagging Strategies):

 • Public: Marketing metrics, product catalogs, public APIs